 left: Zenkoji Temple in Nagano City.
 This is the third largest wooden structure in Japan.

-left: Lion sitting on top of incense pot in front of
+left: Lion sitting on top of incense pot in front of the main temple

 left: Beautiful lion